parths239/Blog/Readme.md

 - **Responsive Design**: Built with Bootstrap 5 for a mobile-friendly experience.
 - **Future Enhancements**: Plan to add features like adding friends and making connections.

-## Installation

-To run the Laguna app on your local machine, follow these steps:

 ### Prerequisites